Point-to-point race that runs through Arkansas and Mississippi and over the Mississippi River.

 Before the start of the race, runners meet at the finish line and are bused to the start line.

-- Start at Lake Chicot in Arkansas (Full) or the Arkansas side of the HWY 82 Bridge (Half) and finish in downtown Greenville, MS.
+- Start at Lake Chicot in Arkansas (Marathon) or the Arkansas side of the HWY 82 Bridge (Half) and finish in downtown Greenville, MS.

 Race number (bib) and timing tag